Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 Everyone claiming Housing Benefit, living in a social rented sector tenancy, aged between 16 and pension age will be affected.

 Those of pensionable age will be excluded from the under occupation changes.

 Extra help may be made available by a Discretionary Housing Payment for those who are affected by this change.
 This money is intended primarily for:

 Please note that the Discretionary Housing Payment fund has a limited budget.
 Once used no further money is released from central government until the next financial year.

-You have several options.
+You have a number of options.
 You can: